top of page

-How do we know that our kids may have dylexia?
+How do we know if our children have dylexia?
 In the absence of formal diagnosis, we are often searching for clues that point to why our children are struggling with their reading and spelling.
+Afterall, they are thriving in other areas of school and life...why just reading, writing and spelling?

 When people picture dyslexia, they often imagine a child who struggles to sound out words or has difficulty spelling.
 Maybe even spelling words backwords.

-Stealth Dyslexia refers to a situation where students that can have strong verbal skills, even great vocabulary, but struggle with reading and writing behind the scenes.
-They mask their difficulties through memorization, guessing or contextual-based clues (like illustrations or images).
+Stealth Dyslexia refers to a situation where students that can have strong verbal skills, even great vocabulary, but struggle with reading and spelling behind the scenes.
+They mask their difficulties through memorization, guessing or contextual-based clues (like constantly referencing illustrations or images in the story).
 This is often seen beginning with mid-elementary age students.
 These "work arounds" are solutions for success, allowing them often to keep up in some way with their peers, whom can perform these tasks with quickness and ease.

 Mind you, this extra work is taxing and requires extra energy to accomplish even the smallest project or task.
-For this reason, these children can be labeled "lazy," inattentive, or not working up to their potential.
+They will spend many hours to digest a passage instead of 30 minutes by a non-dyslexic child reading the same passage.
 If a child is compensating, how can parents and teachers recognize the signs?

 Slow reading speed.
 Reading is tiring and energy-consuming.
 If your reading is slow and labored (and you know it), it is not enticing to want to read outloud.
 If reading is hard, then spelling is difficult.
 Writing is also a challenging task if you can't express your thoughts and opinions into words on the page.
 Despite great vocabulary, spelling can be full of errors and incomplete thoughts, resulting in messy uncoordinated writing.